-Job interviews can often be tense, nervous and sometimes downright frightening affairs.
-So are you ever tempted to lighten the atmosphere by telling some well-meaning jokes?
-Humour can cut through the monotony of the standard answers the interviewers may have been hearing all day, but it can also backfire.
-Not everyone will share your sense of humour, so is it worth risking your chances?
+Job interviews can be tense, nervous and sometimes frightening affairs.
+You may be tempted to lighten the atmosphere by telling some well-meaning jokes.
+Humour can cut through the monotony of the standard answers the interviewers may have heard all day.
+But it can backfire.
+Not everyone will share your sense of humour.
+So can you joke in a job interview?

 This week I was amused to read the following Q&A scenario:

 It’s important to bring a positive attitude with you to a job interview.
 But a joke told by a stranger can come across differently from when it’s told by someone you know.
 Not everyone will find your sense of humour amusing, and a misplaced joke could cost you the job.
 So when is it okay to exhibit your sense of humour and when should you keep quiet?

 When a joke in a job interview works